chrissimpkins/PyDOC/README.md

 ### Search with the Command Palette

-Select a built-in Python object in your editor text then the command palette keybinding (see above) to open the command palette.
+Select a built-in Python object in your editor text then enter the keybinding to open the command palette (see description above in the Sublime Package Control section).
 Type 'pydoc' and then select either `Python 2 Doc Search (PyDOC)` or `Python 3 Doc Search (PyDOC)`.

 ## License